Short-Term or Long-Term Rental in Pittsburgh: What the Numbers Show

 See your suburb's full short-term rental vs long-term rental breakdown in the dashboard

-Pittsburgh Sits in the Suburban Sweet Spot Between Urban Density and Rural Affordability
+Pittsburgh Sits in the middle ground Between Urban Density and Rural Affordability

 The head-to-head comparison below shows how that balance plays out in revenue terms.